International Growth Fund (PINOX)

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.
 Share price, principal value, and return will vary, and you may have a gain or loss when you sell your shares.
 To obtain the most recent month-end performance, visit putnam.com.

-MSCI EAFE Growth Index is an unmanaged index that measures the performance of equity securities in 20 countries within Europe, Australasia and the Far East with a greater-than-average growth orientation.
-Securities in the fund do not match those in the index and performance of the fund will differ.
-It is not possible to invest directly in an index.
+The MSCI EAFE Growth Index is an unmanaged index that measures the performance of equity securities in 20 countries within Europe, Australasia and the Far East with a greater-than-average growth orientation.
+You cannot invest directly in an index.

 You can lose money by investing in a fund.
 Any given fund may not achieve its goal, and is not intended as a complete investment program.
 All funds have risk.
 The value and/or returns of a portfolio will fluctuate with market conditions.
 You may have more or less than the original amount invested when you redeem your shares.